 What are you doing to increase your use of recycled plastics?

-Globally, our overall recycled plastic content use is currently 2%.
-Additionally, we use 5% recycled content in our PET water bottles today.
+Globally, our overall recycled plastic content use is currently 7.7%.
+Additionally, we use more than 12% recycled content in our PET water bottles today.
 We are committed to increasing the proportion of recycled content we use in our packaging and continue to explore all opportunities to create and obtain sufficient volumes of food- grade quality recycled content.

 We are keen to increase our share of recycled food-grade plastics.
 But recycled food-grade plastics come in limited supply.
 The economics of plastic recycling are complex, but in nutshell, it’s cheaper today for plastic manufacturers to produce virgin plastics than it is to produce food-grade recycled plastics.
 Our plastic suppliers need to receive financial assurances to make the leap.

-Our CHF 1.5 billion investment aims to reverse that trend by making recycled food-grade plastic a more attractive financial proposition to suppliers – in hopes this will help to encourage the adoption of recyclable food-grade plastic in the industry.
+Our CHF 1.5 billion investment in procuring recycled plastics aims to reverse that trend by making recycled food-grade plastic a more attractive financial proposition to suppliers – in hopes this will help to encourage the adoption of recyclable food-grade plastic in the industry.

 What will be the focus of the sustainability fund and what is its investment horizon?